-Yes, pictures of dogs and cats can obviously be great to post on your Instagram feed.
+Yes, pictures of dogs and cats can obviously be great to post on your pet business Instagram feed.
 But, that's simply not enough, nor is it the only type of content you should be producing for your audience.

 Creating high-quality and engaging content can be challenging and time-consuming, especially when you've been used to just posting the same sort of posts over and over.

 So, I went ahead and crafted 33 ideas for creative Instagram posts (with examples) that can help drive loyal followers, create engagement, and produce...ta da...ACTUAL paying clients for your pet business.

 Before we begin—one of the most important things in creating a solid Instagram strategy is having consistent branding.
 If this is something you need help with, check out our branding VIP Days!
 Not only will you get a stunning logo, color palette, typography, and more, but we can also help with social media templates, icons, and more so that you feel confident sharing your business in a cohesive manner on social media.

 Seriously, this stuff works!
 People love to read inspiring quotes and pieces of literature.
 You may not think this one will work in the pet industry but it does!
 With Hollywood movies and celebrities doting over animals, it’s easier than you’d think.

 2. Share pet care tips and actionable steps.

 Whether you’re selling products or services, you’re probably getting the same questions from various customers.
 You can turn those questions into social media posts!
 Or, just try sharing simple tips for your audience - they do appreciate it!!